-Mr. Mulroy's individual objectives for 2011 related to developing a commercial strategy, securing a partner to support our diagnostic efforts, positioning us for additional subsidiaries based on Network Biology, completing a series G convertible preferred stock financing and preparing us for our initial public offering.
+Mr. Mulroy's individual objectives for 2011 related to developing a commercial strategy, securing a partner to support our diagnostic efforts, positioning us for additional subsidiaries based on Network Biology, completing a series G convertible preferred stock financing and preparing us for this offering.

-Mr. Sullivan's individual objectives for 2011 related to implementing an improved materials control system, preparing our operating plan for 2012, preparing us for our initial public offering and implementing the necessary public company reporting and other structures for after the completion of our initial public offering.
+Mr. Sullivan's individual objectives for 2011 related to implementing an improved materials control system, preparing our operating plan for 2012, preparing us for this offering and implementing the necessary public company reporting and other structures for after the completion of this offering.